chigozieorunta/woo-create-product-on-image-upload/README.md

 # woo-create-product-on-image-upload
-A simple WordPress plugin to help you create woocommerce products by simply uploading the images into your media library.
+A simple woocommerce plugin designed to help you create products automatically by simply uploading the images into your media library.